 - What results have you seen thus far? (or hope to see, on track to see)

 - What are you most excited about?

-Talking about yourself can be hard – I get it.
+Talking about yourself can be challenging – I get it.

 But, this is a people business.
 You want people to connect with who you are.
-It creates an unspoken established trust, helps people feel confident to reach out to you if needed – maybe tell you things they may not otherwise have told you.
+It creates an unspoken established trust and helps people feel confident to reach out to you if needed – maybe tell you things they may not otherwise have told you.

 The goal is to make the other person feel connected to you.
-This, will allow you to connect with them. being transparent and being authentic are imperative to building your network marketing business.
-We are in the business after all of, relationship marketing.
+This will allow you to communicate with them.
+Being transparent and authentic is imperative to building your network marketing business.
+We are in the industry, after all, relationship marketing.

 Facts tell.
 Stories sell.

-I’ve said this, you’ve heard this.
-And yet, when people get into the industry of network marketing they try to reinvent the wheel.
-Or get so caught up in the close they forget the basics.
-The basics, matter.
+I’ve said this; you’ve heard this.
+And yet, when people get into the industry of network marketing, they try to reinvent the wheel.
+Or get so caught up in the close that they forget the basics—the basics matter.